-Figure 332: Transmitting Delay-Measure Messages
+Figure 352: Transmitting Delay-Measure Messages

-Displaying Local Use the Administration > CFM > Show Information (Show Local MEP) page to MEPs show information for the MEPs configured on this device.
+Displaying Local MEPs Use the Administration > CFM > Show Information (Show Local MEP) page to show information for the MEPs configured on this device.

-- MEP ID Maintenance end point identifier. - MD Name Maintenance domain name. - Level Authorized maintenance level for this domain. - Direction Direction in which the MEP communicates CFM messages: - Down indicates that the MEP is facing away from the switch, and transmits CFM messages towards, and receives them from, the direction of the physical medium. - Up indicates that the MEP faces inward toward the switch cross-connect matrix, and transmits CFM messages towards, and receives them from, the direction of the internal bridge relay mechanism. - Primary VLAN Service VLAN ID. - Interface Physical interface of this entry (either a port or trunk).
+- MEP ID Maintenance end point identifier. - MD Name Maintenance domain name. - Level Authorized maintenance level for this domain. - Direction Direction in which the MEP communicates CFM messages: - Down indicates that the MEP is facing away from the switch, and transmits CFM messages towards, and receives them from, the direction of the physical medium. - Up indicates that the MEP faces inward toward the switch cross-connect matrix, and transmits CFM messages towards, and receives them from, the direction of the internal bridge relay mechanism. - Primary VLAN Service VLAN ID. - Interface Physical interface of this entry (either a port or trunk). - CC Status Shows administrative status of CCMs. - MAC Address MAC address of this MEP entry.